 Volume – volume looks at the number of repetitions x load (weight) x sets.
 So, 3 sets of 10 repetitions with 50kg would mean a volume of 10 repetitions x 50 = 500 x 3 sets = 1500kg for that one exercise.

 Overload – both volume and intensity help achieve the overload principle.
 Is the intensity of the exercise higher than normal to create a physiological adaptation?
 The body adapts when the muscles are taxed to a point where they have to grow stronger to lift the weight.
 If you train with 3 sets of 10 repetitions using 40kg, the following week you will look to try 3 sets of 10 repetitions on 41kg.
 The body responds by growing the muscle fibres to grow stronger and sometimes bigger, ready to handle the extra load.

 Rest Intervals – this is the time you take between sets, to rest.
 It can either be short (0-30s), moderate (60-90s) or long (3 minutes plus).
 The optimal range for hypertrophy is 60-90s, this is because it allows for the majority of a person’s strength capacity to be recovered – which improves consistently, the more you train with less rest – allowing you to lift at a higher percentage of your 1RM throughout your training.
 Resting longer (3 minutes plus) is ideal for strength trainers or powerlifters as full recovery occurs and short rest (0-30s) is not sufficient enough for recovery, but may be used for rest in a cluster set.

-Super-set – two exercises performed back to back, as the same set, usually with no rest between the two.
+Super-set – two exercises performed back to back, usually with no rest or a short rest period between the two.
 For example, a set of squats directly followed by a plank.

 Circuit – completion of a number of exercises one after the other.
 Each exercise or ‘station’ is carried out for time or reps, you then have a short rest period before moving to the next exercise.